I have hidden your word in my heart that I might not sin against you. Psalm 119:11

 - Journaling – Write down your questions, comments, connections, and so on’s in a notebook.
 I love coming back to these later, especially when I get revelations.
-Sometimes I doodle and draw things out to better understand a verse or word.
+Sometimes I doodle and draw things out to better understand a verse or Word.
 I’ve also written IN MY BIBLE.
-This helps me remember the locations of certain passages.
+This helps me remember the locations of specific passages.

 - Talk about it – with your friends, siblings, parents, spouse, and coworkers.
 Talk about what you’re reading right now and your revelations.
 This will challenge you to really KNOW the Truth and stand firm in your faith.
 Holy Spirit will help guide you!

 - Sing it – I’ve memorized a lot of scripture by putting it into songs.
-Psalms are fairly easy since they’re poetic already, you can start there.
-All you need is 3-4 chords and you’ve got the music. (sing the scriptures)
+Psalms are relatively easy since they’re poetic already, you can start there.
+All you need is 3-4 chords, and you’ve got the music. (sing the scriptures)

 Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.
 Joshua 1:8